-- Having fractured or injured teeth
+- - Having fractured or injured teeth

-- Teeth loss as a result of trauma or decay
+- - Teeth loss as a result of trauma or decay

-- Severely worn teeth on account of acid erosion via beverages, foods, tooth grinding or acid reflux
+- - Severely worn teeth on account of acid erosion via beverages, foods, tooth grinding or acid reflux

-- Constant complaints of jaw pain or a headache which requires proper jaw alignment, i.e. occlusion
+- - Constant complaints of jaw pain or a headache which requires proper jaw alignment, i.e. occlusion

 The following are what your dentist will take a close look at:

-The size, color, shape, and proportion of your teeth as well as how they appear in relation to your mouth, lips, gum, face and side profile are some of the factors that your dentist will take into consideration when determining whether you will undergo dental rehabilitation.
+Esthetics – the size, color, shape, and proportion of your teeth as well as how they appear in relation to your mouth, lips, gum, face and side profile are some of the factors that your dentist will take into consideration when determining whether you will undergo dental rehabilitation.

-Root planning or scaling to treat periodontal disease may be the only procedures you need to undergo if your tooth gums are not healthy.
+Gum tissues – Root planning or scaling to treat periodontal disease may be the only procedures you need to undergo if your tooth gums are not healthy.
 In this case, a periodontist will take a closer look at your condition and recommend the best form of treatment which could be bone or soft tissue grafts to build up your underlying jaw bone and gums.

-The examination procedure requires photographs or X-rays of our mouth, impressions of your teeth, models of your teeth bite, etc. After the examination, your dentist creates a step-by-step treatment plan to fix all the issues in your mouth.
+The examination procedure requires photographs or X-rays of your mouth, impressions of your teeth, models of your teeth bite, etc. After the examination, your dentist creates a step-by-step treatment plan to fix all the issues in your mouth.